1481jayden/Fox-Adoption-Centre/README.md

 # SUPER IMPORTANT NOTE
 This project is currently in its developing phases, and there may be issues with the code.
 Kindly report them to me, and I will have them fixed!

-*Thank you and have fun~*
+Please Star this project if you like it, it helps a lot!\n *Thank you and have fun~*